 Aside from the issue of risk assessment, the ZTE case illustrates how corporate behavior normal in China can be inappropriate abroad.
 ZTE may be used to being ‘top dog’ as a representative of government in China, but this can backfire abroad: the West does not respect SOEs for their status as SOEs per se as it is in China.
 Indeed, relying on this in interactions with domestic governments simply reinforces negative stereotypes of Chinese SOEs.

 Chinese SOEs are proud of their links with the Chinese government, but if they continue to operate in the same way in Western markets, they are likely to lead to a reputational backlash – exactly what China wants to avoid.

 China is unlikely to reduce controls over SOEs, which are necessary to avoid the above point, and also run counter to a main policy of the Xi administration (increasing central control).
 Instead, SOEs are likely to be pushed into adopting a more careful investment policy, and less reliant on the government to ‘bail them out’ when things go wrong.

 Western companies have learnt the hard way that they need not only to act like a good local stakeholder in China but be seen to be.

 Chinese SOEs need to re-evaluate their communications approach when investing abroad, empowering communications functions to:

 - deliver appropriate messages to stakeholders conveyed in suitable channels; and

-- have sufficient internal clout within the organisation to avoid embarrassing announcements as illustrated above.
+- have sufficient internal clout within the organization to avoid embarrassing announcements as illustrated above.

-Time will tell how Chinese SOEs will change their corporate behaviour and stakeholder communication.
+Time will tell how Chinese SOEs will change their corporate behavior and stakeholder communication.